atomisthq/docs/docs/reference-docs/cli.md

 ## Getting out of trouble: *Cancelling a Command*

-If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.
+If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `0` command to get back to the `show` menu of commands.

 ## Suggested Workflow with the Atomist Shell